elliottserna/econometrics/content/regression/LR-Overview.md

 The keyword in "linear regression" is *linear*.
 If you've taken linear algebra, you know just how powerful linear forms can be in applications ranging from finding relationships between sets of variables to extrapolating causal inference.
 And even if you haven't, you have more than likely encountered the power of lines when you search google and get ordered search results, or when you open the weather app and see the weekly weather forecast.

-Much of what we will explore in this section on linear regression is predicated on **linearity**, the specific type of relationship between variables in math where a function of the variables follows a straight line when graphed on a coordinate plane.
+Much of what we will explore in this section on linear regression is predicated on **linearity**, the specific type of relationship between variables where a function of the variables follows a straight line when graphed on a coordinate plane.

 > **Mathematical Definition of Linearity:**
 >
 >In mathematics, a function $f: \mathbb{R}^n \to \mathbb{R}$ is said to be **linear** if it satisfies the following two properties for all vectors $\mathbf{x}, \mathbf{y} \in \mathbb{R}^n$ and all scalars $c \in \mathbb{R}$:
 >
 >1. **Additivity**:
+>
 >   $$
    f(\mathbf{x} + \mathbf{y}) = f(\mathbf{x}) + f(\mathbf{y})$$
 >
 > 2. **Homogeneity (or Scalar Multiplication)**:
+>
 >   $$
    f(c \cdot \mathbf{x}) = c \cdot f(\mathbf{x})$$